Empire

 This game is for players with fun in exploring.
 The following rules apply to this type of game:

-• Fog of war is active, so each player only sees those parts of the map he has already explored.
+• Fog of war is active, so each player only sees those parts of the map the player has already explored.
 Even that knowledge of fields, once explored, decays: Imagine you once saw an enemy unit there; you have to move a unit near to that field to see if the enemy is still there.
 (Outdated fields are drawn a bit grayed-out.)

 • Only border, sea, land and city fields.
 Terrain types of the different land fields have no effect.